kapoorlakshya/screen-recorder/README.md

 ```bash
 ffmpeg -y -f gdigrab -framerate 30 -loglevel level+debug -video_size 640x480 -show_region 1 -i desktop recording.mp4 2> recorder.log
 ```

+This feature is yet to be fully tested, so please feel free to report any bugs or request a feature.

 ## Logging